edbrown23/blog/_posts/2023-03-12-my-frontend-is-bad.md

 date: 2023-03-12
 ---

+# Is your front end running?
+Better go catch it

 Remember [last time](https://edbrown23.github.io/blog/2023/02/26/data-model-importance), when I wrote a long long post about the importance of getting your data model right?
 How having a data model that feels comfortable and cozy amplifies your creativity?
 And how, in an equal and opposite way, a poor data model hinders your ability to make any progress on your project?

 This week I've realized the actual truth of that post: that rule applies to everything, but in my case, it especially applies to my Front End, which is unfortunately closer to the hindering side of that equation.